Skip to content

 From invisible stall to prescribed fix in four steps

-TARO maps every task across your pipeline, classifies every bottleneck by type, and prescribes the exact action to clear each one.
+TARO maps every task across your pipeline, classifies each bottleneck by type, and prescribes the exact action to clear it.

 1